encoredev/encore/docs/encore-way.md

 provisioning Kubernetes clusters, databases, and more; Encore takes care of setting it all up for you.

-You can either use the built in Encore Cloud and deploy in true serverless fashion, or connect your own cloud account with AWS/Azure/GCP and have Encore deploy there.
+You can either use the built in Encore Cloud and deploy in true serverless fashion, or connect your own cloud account with AWS or GCP and let Encore deploy there.

 Encore applications automatically scale horizontally, can be run in one or multiple regions, and even across multiple cloud providers.